Star Breeze: Pirate attack

 On 5 November 2005 at 5:50 a.m., while Seabourn Spirit was underway 115 km off the coast of Somalia with 115 passengers, the ship was attacked by two pirate speedboats launched by a mother ship.
-Machine guns were fired as well as rocket-propelled grenades (RPGs) at the cruise ship, and the remains of an RPG's rocket motor wedged itself in the wall of a room and was disarmed by sailors from after the attack.
+Both machine guns and rocket-propelled grenades (RPGs) were fired at the ship, and the remains of an RPG's rocket motor wedged itself in the wall of a room and was disarmed by sailors from after the attack.
 It was reported that a second RPG bounced off the stern.
 No passengers were injured, but the ship's master-at-arms, Som Bahadur Gurung, was hit by shrapnel whilst attempting to combat the raiders with a long-range acoustic device (LRAD).
 The sonic device repelled the pirates by blasting a powerful sound wave.

 Security officer Michael Groves and British shipmate Som Bahadur Gurung (an ex-Gurkha) were honoured for their bravery by Queen Elizabeth II at Buckingham Palace on Wednesday, 16 May 2007, receiving the Queen's Gallantry Medal and the Queen's Commendation for Bravery, respectively.

 The ship then altered its course to Port Victoria in the Seychelles for repairs rather than the originally planned Mombasa in Kenya.
 The ship then sailed to Singapore and returned to its original schedule.